-California's First LEED® Gold Certified WineryWe at HALL Wines are proud to announce that we have received the prestigious Leadership in Energy and Environmental Design (LEED) Gold Certification for our Napa Valley St. Helena winery, becoming the first winery in California to be distinguished as a Gold certified facility by the U.S. Green Building Council’s LEED Green Building Rating System™.
+We at HALL Wines are proud to announce that we have received the prestigious Leadership in Energy and Environmental Design (LEED®) Gold Certification for our Napa Valley St. Helena winery, becoming the first winery in California to be distinguished as a Gold certified facility by the U.S. Green Building Council’s LEED Green Building Rating System

-What is LEED?
+What Is LEED?

 LEED is an internationally recognized certification system that measures how well a building or community performs across all the metrics that matter most: energy savings, water efficiency, CO2 emissions reduction, improved indoor environmental quality, and stewardship of resources and sensitivity to their impacts.

-Developed by the U.S. Green Building Council (USGBC), LEED provides building owners and operators a concise framework for identifying and implementing practical and measurable green building design, construction, operations and maintenance solutions.
+Developed by the U.S. Green Building Council (USGBC), LEED provides building owners and operators a concise framework for identifying and implementing practical and measurable green building design, construction, operations, and maintenance solutions.

-To meet the precise requirements to become Gold LEED certified, HALL has included many sustainable design elements and practices including:
+To meet the precise requirements to become LEED Gold certified, HALL has included many sustainable design elements and practices including:

-• Solar Energy — The sun provides more than 35 percent of the energy needed to power HALL St. Helena.
+• Solar Energy — The sun provides more than thirty five percent of the energy needed to power HALL St. Helena.
 Solar photovoltaic cells (solar panels) on the roof tops of the barrel cellar and fermentation building convert sunlight directly into electricity.
 Approximately 42,000 square feet of solar panels span the St. Helena winery roofs.